 Some PESC standards use XPath expressions to identify a particular element in an XML instance document.
 While there could be an interpretation of XPath for JSON, JSON tools are using other expressions to identify elements in a more straight-forward manner.
 JSONPath appears to be implemented in most programming languages.
 Since XPath expressions appear to be just strings in XML, it may require schema-specific code to identify and translate XPath to JSONPath.

-/AcademicEPortfolio/Competencies[CompetencyID="Competency1"]
+/AcademicEPortfolio/Competencies[CompetencyID="Competency1"] becomes

 $.AcademicEPortfolio.Competencies[?(@.CompencyID == "Comptency1")] or

 $["AcademicEPortfolio"]['Competencies'][?(@.CompetencyID =="Comptency1")]

-JSONPath specification is here:
+The JSONPath specification is found here:

 http://goessner.net/articles/JsonPath/

-This translation table was extracted from theGoessners's JSONPath specification above:
+This translation table was extracted from Goessners's JSONPath specification (above):